JoeSz/Exopite-Simple-Options-Framework/README.md

 * Add: recursive santization for tab, fieldset and group field.
 * Fix: switcher, select and (single) checkbox not saved in nested groups if default is yes and user select no.
 * Fix: Group title apply only current group
+* Fix: Font preview not working in groups, if it is newly created (with the add button)

 = 20190331 - 2019-03-31 =
 * Move sanitization functions to a separate class.